 The Raineys trucked in 24 pallets for Nowack to whittle, saw and chip to fit the spaces.
 While it sounds like a lot, Nowack will need another batch to finish the sixth column, this one on the south side of the garden.
 After a winter hiatus, she says she will “be done by the end of this month!”

 The entrances are just one project that has taken place or will be tackled in the “Demo” garden.
-The enhancements are the result of Great Southern Bank’s commitment to sponsor the Master Gardener Demonstration Garden, part of the sponsorship program initiated by FOG.
+The enhancements are the result of Great Southern Bank’s commitment to sponsor the Master Gardener Demonstration Garden, part of the sponsorship program initiated by Friends of the Garden.

 William Aldrich is FOG’s Garden Volunteer Liaison.
 A graduate of the University of Missouri School of Journalism, he spent 32 years on the staff of the Chicago Tribune, mostly as an assistant photo editor.
 He began a freelance sideline as a garden writer in the early ‘80s, became a master gardener with the University of Illinois Extension and founded Chicagoland Gardening Magazine in 1995.
 As a member of the Garden Writers Association, he served on the national board from 1988-2001, was president in 1998-99, and was named a fellow in 2007.
 He also served on the Advisory Board of the Chicago Flower & Garden Show and was the seminar manager from 2008-12.
 He also co-wrote six books for Lone Pine Publishing on gardening in Illinois.